Codivores/blog-tech/ckrqgf9ax0dpu0ls1a94zfke5.md

 In our Laravel Controller, we will compute a `darkMode` random boolean that we will use on our Page.

-> The Inertia render function takes a second parameter which is an associative array that will be passed as Vue props in our Page.
+> The Inertia render function takes a second parameter which is an associative array that will be passed as Vue props in the Page.

 **/app/Http/Controllers/IndexController.php**